 Many people with oily skin think that moisturizers harm them because they’re heavy and make their faces feel greasy.
 This is not true at all!
 Moisturizers can help control the oil production on your face without making it feel heavy or greasy.

 A moisturizer is essential to your skincare routine because it helps balance oil production and keeps the skin hydrated.

 Moisturizing will also help reduce redness and irritation.
-Using a moisturizer is essential if you have oily skin because it will help balance out your natural oil production and prevent your pores from becoming clogged.
+A moisturizer is essential for oily skin because it will help balance out your natural oil production and prevents pores from becoming clogged.